hildakh/jungle-rails/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server
+9. To access admin menu, set admin user name and password in the .env file based on .env.example

 ## Stripe Testing